Special care nursery: the basics

 What to expect in the special care nursery

 In a special care nursery, neonatologists – doctors who are specialists in newborn or neonatal care – care for your baby.
-And your baby will see other medical specialists if he needs them.
+Your baby will see other medical specialists if he needs them.

-If your baby has come from the NICU, most of the technology that was used to care for her there will have gone because she no longer needs it.
+If your baby has come from the NICU, she’ll probably no longer need most of the medical equipment that was used to care for her there.

 In the special care nursery, you can start doing more things for your baby.
-You can cuddle him for much longer and take over some of his cares, such as nappy changes.
+You can cuddle him for much longer and take over some of his cares, like nappy changes.
 Your baby might also start to breastfeed at your breast, rather than having your breastmilk through a tube.